shimspedy/sengov/content/states/new-york/simcha-eichenstein/_index.md

 email : https://nyassembly.gov/mem/Simcha-Eichenstein/
 twitter: seichenstein
 ---
-Simcha Eichenstein is an American politician from New York.
-He was born on August 6, 1983, to a rabbi from a prominent Bobover rabbinical family in Borough Park, Brooklyn.
-He grew up and attended yeshivas in the same neighborhood.

-Eichenstein started his career as an aide to political consultant Ezra Friedlander.
-From 2011 until 2015, he served as the senior adviser to New York State Comptroller Thomas DiNapoli.
-Following this, he was director of political and governmental services to the Mayor of New York City, Bill de Blasio.

-On April 26, 2018, Eichenstein announced his candidacy for the open New York State Assembly District 48 seat, covering most of Borough Park and part of Midwood, Brooklyn, being vacated by Dov Hikind.
-He won the seat unopposed in the general election, becoming the first Hasidic lawmaker from Brooklyn elected to any level of government.
-His candidacy was supported by Rebbes of various Hasidic sects, including Bobov, Satmar, Ger, and Belz, as well as by Senator Charles Schumer, former Senator Joe Lieberman, and New York City Mayor Bill de Blasio.

-Eichenstein has strongly opposed the government mandating secular education in Hasidic schools.
-In March 2020, he co-sponsored a bill promoted by Pamela Hunter that sought to end driver license suspensions for drivers with unpaid fines.
-In October 2020, during the COVID-19 pandemic, Eichenstein said he was "outraged" with the "draconian measures" implemented by Governor Andrew Cuomo to curb the spread of coronavirus in various neighborhoods of New York City.

-Assembly Speaker Carl Heastie appointed Eichenstein to serve on a number of committees, including Aging, Cities, Housing, Real Property Taxation, and Social Services.
+Assemblyman Simcha Eichenstein was elected on November 6, 2018, to represent New York’s 48th Assembly District, which includes the neighborhoods of Borough Park and Midwood in Brooklyn.

+Before his election, Simcha served on New York City Mayor Bill de Blasio’s legislative affairs team in Albany, and as part of the mayor’s senior Intergovernmental staff at City Hall.
+During this time, Simcha played a crucial role advocating for budgetary and legislative priorities vital to the City of New York in Albany, and was instrumental in helping craft and pass many pieces of legislation in the state legislature.
+Simcha’s City Hall portfolio included the Department of Health and Mental Hygiene (DOHMH), Department for the Aging (DFTA), Department of Homeless Services (DHS), Human Resources Administration (HRA), NYC Health and Hospitals, Administration for Children’s Services (ACS), Department of Youth and Community Development (DYCD), Department of Transportation (DOT), Taxi and Limousine Commission (TLC), and ThriveNYC, the nation’s most comprehensive approach to mental health.

+Before joining the mayor’s team, Simcha served for four years as a senior aide to New York State Comptroller Thomas P. DiNapoli, where his responsibilities included working on intergovernmental affairs and a deep involvement with communities across New York State.
+Simcha is proud to have worked with many non-profit organizations and community groups in helping New Yorkers identify and reclaim funds owed through the state’s unclaimed funds program.
+Simcha previously served as the political affairs director at a public relations firm, as a special assistant in the New York State legislature, and as a member of Brooklyn’s Community Board 12.

-Eichenstein is a lifelong resident of Borough Park.
-He and his wife, Pearl, are the proud parents of four children.
+Simcha is a graduate of New York’s yeshiva system and a lifelong resident of Borough Park.
+Simcha and his wife, Pearl, are the proud parents of four children.